exercism/ruby/exercises/concept/moviegoer/.docs/hints.md

 ## 2. Check if a moviegoer is allowed to see scary movies

 - [Compare][doc-integer-gtoe] the moviegoer's age with the minimum age allowed to see scary movies.
-You don't even need thee ternary operator in this task.
+You don't even need the ternary operator in this task.

 ## 3. Check if a moviegoer is entitled to free popcorn